 Any special features?

-- Scheduled notifications
+- Scheduled sends.

-- Batch notifications (digest emails)
+- Batch sends (digest emails).

-- Priority levels (urgent, normal, low)
+- Priority levels (urgent, normal, low).

-- Templates and personalization
+- Templates and personalization.

 Non-Functional Requirements